Frequently Asked Questions

 What types of projects does Lincoln Lighthill Architect work on?

 Lincoln Lighthill Architect is a full-service residential and commercial architecture firm.
-Our work includes custom homes, renovations, additions, kitchens, bathrooms, tenant improvements, institutional projects, and bespoke millwork.
-Each project is tailored to the site, the client, and how people actually live and work.
+Our residential work includes custom homes, additions, renovations, kitchens, bathrooms, and the building systems that make all of these areas function healthily and efficiently.
+Our commercial work includes a similar range of project types and scales for creative, institutional, and food service clients.
+Each project is tailored to the site, the client, and how people actually live, work, eat and play.

 Where is the firm based and where do you work?

-We are based in Mill Valley, just north of San Francisco, and work throughout the Bay Area, California, and select projects across the U.S. Our experience spans urban, suburban, and hillside contexts, with a strong understanding of local planning and permitting environments.
+We are based in Mill Valley, just north of San Francisco, and work throughout the Bay Area, California, and select projects across the U.S and beyond.
+Our experience spans urban, suburban, and rural contexts, with a strong understanding of local zoning and permitting environments.

 What is your design philosophy?

-Our work sits at the intersection of modernism, sustainability, and human well-being.
-We focus on clarity, proportion, daylight, healthy materials, and long-term performance.
+Our work sits at the fertile creative intersection of modernism, high-performance, and human wellness.
+We focus on clarity, proportion, daylight, healthy materials, and building efficiency.
+All have tangible benefits for people, pocketbook and planet.
 The goal is architecture that feels timeless, functions beautifully, and improves daily life rather than following short-term trends.

 Do you focus on sustainability and healthy building design?

 Yes.
-Sustainability and occupant well-being are core to our practice.
-We regularly integrate energy-efficient strategies, durable low-toxicity materials, passive design principles, and careful detailing that supports indoor air quality, thermal comfort, and longevity.
-We believe sustainable design is simply good design done thoughtfully.
+Sustainability and occupant wellness are core to our practice.
+True sustainability is a destination we are all working towards; we prefer to characterize our work as high-performance design, integrating energy-efficient strategies, durable, low-toxicity materials, passive design principles, and careful detailing to support indoor air quality, thermal comfort, and building longevity.

 Do you offer a consultation before starting a project?